That Others May Live: The Selfless Stand of William H. Pitsenbarger

 After Pitsenbarger’s death, the remnants of Charlie Company continued to desperately hold on against the relentless Vietcong.
 The enemy was so close and the chance of being overrun was so great that the Americans were essentially forced to order artillery to fire on top of their position in order to survive.
 It was a tenuous existence, but the artillery had its effect and the Vietcong backed off at about 9 p.m.
 American forces finally reached the survivors at midnight.
 In facing three heavy enemy attacks against their position, Charlie Company had suffered 80 percent casualties.

 In what was the most agonizing and terrifying fight of many men’s lives, Airman Pitsenbarger was a light that shined through the darkness.
 For his awe-inspiring valor, selfless devotion, and supreme sacrifice, he was recommended by Captain Salem for the Medal of Honor, the United States military's highest decoration for valor.
-Colonel Arthur Beall then nominated Pitsenbarger for that most revered award.
+Colonel Arthur Beall then nominated Pitsenbarger for that most revered mark of distinction.
 “However,” explains the former editor-in-chief of Air Force Magazine, “Military Assistance Command, Vietnam, proposed the award of the Air Force Cross instead.
 The Pentagon went along with MACV.”

 Although posthumously awarded the Air Force Cross in 1966, Pitsenbarger’s comrades knew that their comrade was deserving of the U.S. military’s most sacred decoration.
 For more than 30 years, his fellow PJs and other faithful individuals, including eyewitness like Salem and Sergeant Navarro, petitioned tirelessly for Pitsenbarger’s Air Force Cross to be upgraded to the Medal of Honor.
 Their hard work paid off.
 On December 8, 2000, the Medal of Honor was presented posthumously to Airman 1st Class William H. Pitsenbarger in a ceremony at the U.S. Air Force Museum.
-In his 80s at the time, Pitsenbarger’s father was there to accept the award on his son’s behalf.
+In his 80s at the time, Pitsenbarger’s father was there to accept the decoration on his son’s behalf.
 The heroic actions of Pitsenbarger and the story about what it took to get his original award upgraded to the Medal of Honor are displayed in the film, The Last Full Measure, which was released in 2020.

 With his wife, Alice, by his side, William F. Pitsenbarger accepts the Medal of Honor on his son's behalf on December 8, 2000.
 (Photo Credit: Wikimedia Commons)